iamovrhere/pairwise-ranking-app/README.md

 - [x] Style out the build info
 - [x] Set material UI colour theme
-- [x] Perhaps either setup some backend (meeeh) or an export/import ranking.
+- [ ] Perhaps either setup some backend (meeeh) or an export/import ranking.
+- [ ] Replace localStorage with IndexDB - https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API/Using_IndexedDB
 - [ ] RESPONSIVE - Tinker with the mobile/tablet/desktop profiles
     - I will likely most use this with tablet/mobile.
 - [ ] Convert into TypeScript